 ENTRY REGULATIONS:

 This competition is open to U.S. and International entries.
 Maximum film age is 24 months.
 No repeat entries.
 If a work is selected for public screening entrants are contractually obligated to provide an exhibition copy suitable for screening and cannot withdraw their film from the festival.
-Entry must be a New Jersey or Area Premiere and must not be available to view in full on the internet!
+Entry must be a New Jersey and must not be available to view in full on the internet!
 Please note we do not pay screening fees.
 Only finalists are notified in advance that their work has been selected to be part of the Festival.

 ENTRY FORMATS: